The Miz: Feuds with Daniel Bryan and Shane McMahon (2018–2020)

+On April 16, during the Superstar Shake-up, the Miz was traded to the SmackDown brand and was separated from the Miztourage.
+Throughout July and August, the Miz taunted and goaded long-time rival Daniel Bryan, facing him at SummerSlam where the Miz won.
+They wrestled again in a mixed tag team match also involving Maryse and Brie Bella at Hell in a Cell, where Miz won again.
+In their third match, Bryan defeated Miz at Super Show-Down.

-Miz would begin to pursue a partnership with McMahon, with the promise of becoming the "best tag team in the world".
-McMahon would finally agree to the team proposal in December, turning Miz into a fan favorite for the first time since June 2014.
-The duo would then challenge SmackDown Tag Team Champions Cesaro and Sheamus to a title match at the 2019 Royal Rumble pay-per-view on January 27, 2019, in which Miz and McMahon would defeat the duo to become the new champions.
-However, at Elimination Chamber on February 17, Miz and McMahon lost the titles to The Usos, ending their reign at 21 days.
+At Crown Jewel, after advancing to the final round of the WWE World Cup tournament, Miz was ruled unable to compete.
+Shane McMahon replaced Miz to win the World Cup.
+Miz and McMahon began a tag team, turning Miz into a face for the first time since 2014.
+They won the WWE SmackDown Tag Team Championship at the 2019 Royal Rumble when they defeated The Bar (Cesaro and Sheamus) but lost it 21 days later at Elimination Chamber to The Usos.
 The duo failed to regain the titles from the Usos at Fastlane on March 10.
-After the loss, McMahon turned on Miz by attacking both him and his father at ringside, turning McMahon heel.
-This led to a falls count anywhere match at WrestleMania 35 on April 7, which Miz lost.
-On April 15, Miz was drafted to Raw as part of the 2019 WWE Superstar Shake-up.
-Upon his acquisition, he would attack McMahon with a steel chair.
-Subsequently, Miz would challenge McMahon to a steel cage match at Money in the Bank.
-At the event on May 19, Miz was again narrowly defeated.
-On June 7 at Super ShowDown, Miz competed in the 51-man battle royal, but did not win.
+After the loss, McMahon turned on the Miz by attacking both him and his father at ringside, turning McMahon into a villain.
+They wrestled in a falls count anywhere match at WrestleMania 35 and a steel cage match at Money in the Bank, but Miz lost both times.

-In July, Miz restarted his feud with Dolph Ziggler after a confrontation on Miz TV.
-A match between the two was arranged for SummerSlam, however during the contract signing on the August 5 episode of Raw, Miz revealed that he was not Ziggler's opponent, instead it was the returning Goldberg who would take Miz's place in the match.
-He stated in an interview: “I’ll have many other opportunities at SummerSlam, but this might be Goldberg's last.”
-On the Raw after SummerSlam, Miz defeated Ziggler to end their feud.
-Miz then competed in the 2019 King of the Ring, but was eliminated in the first round by Baron Corbin.
-Miz then unsuccessfully challenged for Shinsuke Nakamura's Intercontinental Championship at Clash of Champions on September 15, after interference from Nakamura's manager Sami Zayn.
+On April 15, the Miz was drafted to Raw as part of the 2019 WWE Superstar Shake-up and restarted his feud with Dolph Ziggler after a confrontation on Miz TV.
+A match between the two was arranged for SummerSlam, however during the contract signing on the August 5 episode of Raw, the Miz revealed that he was not Ziggler's opponent, instead it was the returning Goldberg who took the Miz's place in the match.
+He stated in an interview: “I'll have many other opportunities at SummerSlam, but this might be Goldberg's last.”
+On the Raw after SummerSlam, the Miz defeated Ziggler to end their feud.
+The Miz then competed in the 2019 King of the Ring, but was eliminated in the first round by Baron Corbin.
+The Miz then unsuccessfully challenged for Shinsuke Nakamura's Intercontinental Championship at Clash of Champions on September 15, after interference from Nakamura's manager Sami Zayn.

-As part of the 2019 draft, Miz was drafted to the SmackDown brand.
-During the November 1 episode of SmackDown, NXT wrestler Tommaso Ciampa disrupted an edition of Miz TV to air his grievances towards Miz, accusing him of being self-centered.
-He subsequently challenged Ciampa to a match, which he would lose via pinfall.
-The following month, Miz began a feud with Universal Champion Bray Wyatt, who, under his sinister alter ego "The Fiend", proclaimed he wanted to become part of Miz's family.
-He would later attack Miz backstage.
-Subsequently, a non-title match between Miz and Wyatt was arranged for the TLC pay-per-view on December 15, which Miz lost.
+As part of the 2019 draft, the Miz was drafted to the SmackDown brand.
+During the November 1 episode of SmackDown, NXT wrestler Tommaso Ciampa disrupted an edition of Miz TV to air his grievances towards the Miz, accusing him of being self-centered.
+He subsequently challenged Ciampa to a match, which he lost via pinfall.
+The following month, the Miz began a feud with Universal Champion Bray Wyatt, who, under his sinister alter ego "The Fiend", proclaimed he wanted to become part of The Miz's family.
+He later attacked the Miz backstage.
+Subsequently, a non-title match between the Miz and Wyatt was arranged for the TLC pay-per-view on December 15, which The Miz lost.